jruby/jruby-rack/README.md

 is compiled and generated on-demand during the build (it would require us to package and push the .jar every time a commit changes a source file).

+## Releasing

+* Make sure auth is configured for "ossrh" repository ID in your .m2/settings.xml
+* mvn release:prepare
+* mvn release:perform (possibly with -DuseReleaseProfile=false due to Javadoc doclint failures for now)
+* rake clean gem SKIP_SPECS=true and push the gem

 ## Support